 Are You Claiming Depreciation on Your Investment Property?

-You may not be aware that as an investor, you can claim depreciation on many aspects of your property such as plant and equipment including ovens, light fittings, blinds and carpet.
+You may not be aware that as an investor, you can claim depreciation on many aspects of your property such as plant and equipment including ovens, light fittings, blinds and carpet (applies only to new items for any property purchased after 8th May 2017).

 You can also claim depreciation on the construction costs of the building itself.
 Chances are your property is eligible.
 Each property is different but historical evidence suggests that more than 98% of investment properties can be depreciated.
 So just about anyone who buys a property as an investment is eligible for a tax benefit.